 If anal cancer is diagnosed, you will have further tests to check whether it has spread.
 Most people will have a colonoscopy, which is an examination of the large bowel (colon).
-You may also need one or more imaging scans, such as an MRI, an endorectal ultrasound, a CT scan or an FDG-PET scan.
-To find out more about these tests call Cancer Council 13 11 20.
+You may also need one or more imaging scans.
+These may include:

 Staging describes how far the cancer has spread.
 Knowing the stage helps doctors plan the best treatment for you.
 Anal cancer is staged using the TNM (Tumour Nodes Metastasis) system.

 Indicates how far the tumour has grown into the bowel wall and nearby areas.
 T1 is a smaller tumour; T4 is a larger tumour.